-To reduce credit exposures on derivatives, the Company may enter into master netting agreements or similar arrangements (collectively, netting agreements) with counterparties that permit it to offset receivables and payables with such counterparties.
+To reduce credit exposures on derivatives, the Company may enter into master netting agreements similar arrangements (collectively, agreements) with counterparties that permit it to offset receivables and payables with such counterparties.
 A netting agreement is a contract with a counterparty that permits net settlement of multiple transactions with that counterparty, including upon the exercise of termination rights by a non-defaulting party.
 Upon exercise of such termination rights, all transactions governed by the netting agreement are terminated and a net settlement amount is calculated.
 In order to assess enforceability of the Company's right of setoff under netting agreements, the Company evaluates various factors including applicable bankruptcy laws, local statutes and regulatory provisions in the jurisdiction of the parties to the agreement.

-To better reflect the credit risk related to the derivatives and to reduce operational complexity, the entity changed its accounting policy with regard to offsetting amounts related to derivative transactions from the period ended 31 December 2020.
 As a result, where all relevant criteria are met including when a legal right of setoff exists under an enforceable netting agreement, derivatives are reported on a net-by-counterparty basis (i.e., the net payable or receivable for derivative assets and liabilities for a given counterparty) in the statements of financial condition.